TreasureUzoma/idolomerch/apps/web/README.md

-# IdoloMerch: A Dynamic E-commerce Web Experience 🛍️
+# idolomerch

-IdoloMerch is a sleek, modern e-commerce web application designed to offer a seamless shopping experience for unique and "weirdly interesting" merchandise.
+idolomerch is a sleek, modern e-commerce web application designed to offer a seamless shopping experience for unique and "weirdly interesting" merchandise.
 Built with a focus on performance and user experience, it features dynamic product listings, intuitive cart management, and real-time currency conversion, ensuring a truly global shopping journey.

-## ✨ Key Features
+## Key Features

 *   **Dynamic Product Catalog**: Browse a diverse range of products with detailed descriptions, images, and customizable options (colors, sizes).
 *   **Intuitive Shopping Cart**: Easily add, update quantities, and remove items from your cart.
 Your cart persists across sessions thanks to local storage integration.